atomiteam/gecgit-distributions/README.md

           // This method contains the implementation.
           // The input argument args has these attributes:
           //   code: Note body
-          //   out: Console object to log back results which
-          //   has log, error, warn, info methods
           execute: function(args){
              console.log(args.code);
           }